Helios06/sms_gateway/DOCS.md

       device if one exists, as it is not subject to change if other devices are added to the system.
-      - You may find the correct value for this by going to Settings -> System -> Hardware and then clicking the three dots menu and selecting All Hardware.
+      - You may find the correct value for this by going to Settings -> System -> Hardware and then look for USB details.
 - GSM_PIN:
   - Pin code of the Sim
 - GSM_AUTH: